PhD Position in Biodiversity of European Woodlands

 The PhD student will become a part of an international research team and participate on studies investigating the impact of disturbances connected to climate change (wildfires, droughts, tornadoes), globalisation (alien organisms), and management changes on biota of European forests.
 The studies use multi-taxa approach (with focus on insects) to answer specific questions on several trophic and functional levels:

-(2) What will happen after experimental removal of a dominant alien tree species?
+(3) What is the effect of experimental removal of a dominant alien tree species?

 The research is tightly connected to conservation management planning and to forest management to enhance the biodiversity in both protected and unprotected landscapes.
-The student will participate on fieldwork, analyses and paper writing.
-They will obtain training in various aspects of woodland ecology and conservation, as well as various methods of insect community studies (including metabarcoding) and advanced statistical modelling.
+The student will participate on fieldwork, perform data analysis and paper writing.
+They will obtain training in various aspects of woodland ecology and conservation, as well as various methods of community ecology (including metabarcoding) and advanced statistical modelling.

 Biology or related fields

 • Master’s degree in biology or related fields (must be awarded prior to the starting date)

 • Will to learn, ability to work in a team as well as individually, passion for fieldwork and/or insects

 • Basic knowledge of statistical analysis